ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 Finally, click `Create Repository`{.action}.

 Copy the address of your GitHub repository.
 It must be of the form `https://github.com/<username>/<repository_name.git>`{.action}.
-Return to the Git association form and paste the address of your GitHub repository into the `Deposit`{.action} field.
+Return to the GitHub association form and paste the address of your GitHub repository into the `Deposit`{.action} field.
 If the address format is not correct, the following error message appears:

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/error-wrong-git-repository-name.png){.thumbnail}